We are searching for

 Car depreciation is the loss in value of a car over time.
 It can be caused by many factors, including wear and tear, age, mileage, and even the economy.

-Generally, cars depreciate in value at around 10% per year for the first three years.
-After that, the depreciation rate slows down but never stops unless the vehicle is custom, limited edition, or incredibly rare.
+Generally, car depreciation per year is 10% for the first three years.
+After that, the auto depreciation rate slows down but never stops unless the vehicle is custom, limited edition, or incredibly rare.
 The make and model of the car also affect how quickly it loses value.

-One of the main reasons why cars depreciate is because of their warranties.
+One of the main reasons for car depreciation is because of their warranties.
 As a car ages, its warranty expires and becomes less valuable to buyers.
 This is because they will have to pay for any repairs or replacements out of pocket.
-In addition, cars with high mileage tend to depreciate faster than those with low mileage.
+In addition, the depreciation of a car with high mileage tends to ocur faster than those with low mileage.
 This is because they have been used more and may have more wear and tear.

 Another reason for car depreciation is market conditions.
 If more cars are on the market than buyers, prices will go down.
 The reverse is also true – prices will go up if there are more buyers than sellers.
-Market conditions can change quickly, so it's important to keep an eye on them if you're considering selling your car.
+Vehicle depreciation is influenced by these market conditions, which can change quickly, so it's important to keep an eye on them if you're considering selling your car

 Finally, how well a car is maintained can affect its depreciation rate.
 If you regularly service your car and keep it in good condition, it will retain its value better than one that isn't well-maintained.